testem/testem/docs/config_file.md

 ### Config-level options:

     launchers:                   [Object]  a specification for all custom launchers
     launch_in_dev:               [Array]   list of launchers to use for dev runs
     launch_in_ci:                [Array]   list of launchers to use for CI runs
     timeout:                     [Number]  timeout for a browser
     framework:                   [String]  test framework to use
     url:                         [String]  url server runs at (http://{host}:{port}/)
     src_files:                   [Array]   list of files or file patterns to use
     src_files_ignore:            [Array]   list of files or file patterns to exclude from usage
     serve_files:                 [Array]   list of files or file patterns to inject into test playground (defaults to src_files)
     serve_files_ignore:          [Array]   list of files or file patterns to exclude from test playground (defaults to src_files_ignore)
     watch_files:                 [Array]   list of files or file patterns to watch changes of (defaults to src_files)
     css_files:                   [Array]   additionals stylesheets to include
     cwd:                         [Path]    directory to use as root
     config_dir:                  [Path]    directory to use as root for resolving configs, if different than cwd
     parallel:                    [Number]  max number of parallel runners (1)
     routes:                      [Object]  overrides for assets paths
     fail_on_zero_tests:          [Boolean] whether process should exit with error status when no tests found
     unsafe_file_serving:         [Boolean] allow serving directories that are not in your CWD (false)
     reporter:                    [String]  name of the reporter to be used in ci mode (tap, xunit, dot)
     disable_watching:            [Boolean] disable any file watching
     ignore_missing_launchers:    [Boolean] ignore missing launchers in ci mode
     report_file:                 [String]  file to write test results to (stdout) xunit_intermediate_output    [Boolean] print tap output for the xunit reporter (false)
     phantomjs_debug_port:        [Number]  port used to attach phantomjs debugger
     phantomjs_args:              [Array]   custom arguments for the phantomjs launcher
-    user_data_dir:            [String]  directory to initialize the browser user data directories (default a temporary directory)
+    user_data_dir:               [String]  directory to initialize the browser user data directories (default a temporary directory) browser_disconnect_timeout   [Number]  timeout to error after disconnect in seconds (10s)

 ### Available hooks: